When a lot of people think about crafting, they picture glue guns and glitter, googly eyes, and construction paper.

 18. Stress Ball

-Fill transparent balloons with water beads – another popular craft item right now – for a fun and colorful alternative to the flour squeeze balls.
+Fill transparent balloons with water beads – another one of the hot craft ideas to sell right now – for a fun and colorful alternative to the flour squeeze balls.
 Bitz & Giggles let a bunch of water beads or Orbeez fill up with water before putting them into a clear balloon that she then tied off to create a fun and squishy rainbow stress ball.
 A $12 bag of water beads can fill dozens of stress balls.

 19. Glitter Friendship Bracelets